 Any sitcom by Dan Schneider could qualify, since in every one of them he shows scenes in which nerds are tortured for laughs.
 While this would go well in the US and UK due to the negative stereotypes attached to nerds there it would be Black Comedy to someone in places such as the Netherlands, where the nerd stereotype, although decently known, is not nearly seen as as bad as the ones that are commonly said in the US and UK.
 Inversely, there are also shows in those regions that pretend to appeal to nerds when they have a much larger demographic in mind (this is especially common in edutainment shows there, due to "nerds" being often associated with "science genius").
 It could become quite difficult for someone in the US and UK to recognize that such a show has a demographic of not only nerds, but normal people as well.

-As pointed out by Linkara of Atop the Fourth Wall, the 1967 version of Dragnet is very much a product of its time, and there are occasions that will make modern viewers wince.
+the 1967 version of Dragnet is very much a product of its time, and there are occasions that will make modern viewers wince.
 One example given is a scene where the main heroes talk about homosexuality as a "major societal problem" on par with things like drug abuse.
 With LGBT people no longer being Acceptable Targets like were back in the 1960s, this of course comes off as pretty homophobic by modern standards.